bartek-blog/bartek-blog.github.io/_posts/2018-06-16-how-to-use-rvm.markdown

 ---

 Ruby Version Manager ([RVM](https://rvm.io/)) is a way to mange multiple version of ruby on the same computer.
-It is somehow similar to python's virtualenvs, but has much more features, like:
+It is somehow similar to python's virtualenvs, but has more features, like:
 * list, download and install desired ruby version
 * automatically switch to proper version when one enters a project's directory
 * etc.